awsdocs/amazon-connect-admin-guide/doc_source/historical-reporting-limits.md

 + You can get data only for active queues\.
 A queue is inactive if there are no contacts in the queue and no agents available\.

 **Query data for three days at a time, for the past 35 days**
-+ When you create a report that uses intervals \(such as 30 minute intervals\), you can return data for three days at a time, for the past 35 days\.
++ When you create a report that uses 15 minute intervals, you can return data for three days at a time, for the past 35 days\.
+For 30 minute intervals you can return data for only three days at a time, but the data is available based on the retention period of contact records\.

 **The availability of historical metric data is based on the retention period of contact records**
 + Historical metrics are based contact records\.
 For the current retention period for contact records, see [Feature specifications](amazon-connect-service-limits.md#feature-limits)\.